-There are hundreds of them.
-Crash reporting tools like
+There are many crash reporting tools -

-Crashlytics and many, many others.
-None are able to capture and track low memory crash events on iOS.
+Sentry etc. None are able to capture and track low memory crash events on iOS.
 Have you ever wondered why?
 This article will explain you this.

 How crash reporting tools work